 Home ownership by state

-Across the states and territories, the home ownership rate is highest in Western Australia (69.3%) taking over from Tasmania (72%) in 2017-18 and lowest in the Northern Territory (59%), which may relate to the average housing costs in those respective regions (see housing costs section).
+Across the states and territories, the home ownership rate was highest in Western Australia (69.3%) taking over from Tasmania (72%) in 2017-18 and lowest in the Northern Territory (59%), per the SIH.

 • New South Wales home ownership: 64% home owners, 33% renters